kokifish/pictures/README.md

-## Adobe Pictures
+## ACG Pictures

-Some pictures related to Adobe software.
+Some pictures related to ACG.